Jewish American Heritage Month 2023 Celebration And Its Importance

 Explore your own mental health goals this month

-What is Jewish American Heritage Month?
+What is Jewish American Heritage Month and its history

 Jewish American Heritage Month (JAHM) began in 2006 after a motion from the Jewish Museum of Florida and the South Florida Jewish community.
 President George W. Bush, Senator Arlen Specter, and Representative Debbie Wasserman Schultz drove the movement into action after persistent urging from the community, declaring from the White House in April of 2006 that Jewish American Heritage Month would take place in May.